 Public procurement also offers an enormous potential market for innovative products and services.
-Used strategically, it can help governments boost innovation at both the national and local level and ultimately improve productivity and inclusiveness.
+Used strategically, it can help governments boost innovation at both the national and local levels and ultimately improve productivity and inclusiveness.

-The strengthening of public procurement systems is thus central for achieving concrete and sustainable results and to build effective institutions.
+The strengthening of public procurement systems is thus central to achieve concrete and sustainable public policy results, ensure public money is well spent, and build effective institutions institutions.

-MAPS is the tool to strengthen public procurement systems, it:
+MAPS is the tool for strengthening public procurement systems.
+It is helpful to improve:

-- Improves the effectiveness and efficiency of public procurement - Ensures integrity and transparency in the use of public funds
+- The effectiveness and efficiency of public procurement - The integrity and transparency in the use of public funds